hftf/roirpt/jeff-phrasing/README2.md

 ### Better learning resources and terminology

-In my opinion, phrasing resources suffer from two key issues: organization and terminology.
+In my opinion, phrasing resources suffer from two key issues, aside from practice materials: organization and terminology.

 I find many existing resources confusingly organized and too shape-focused;
 many infographic explainers [omit key labels](https://steno.sammdot.ca/aerick-phrasing.png)!
 Learning resources should distinguish iconic from [arbitrary](https://discord.com/channels/136953735426473984/827241377020379186/1134593088287936602) chords.
 It should also be possible to generate documentation and learning resources from code (code-as-data).

-Phrasing resources often misuse of linguistic terminology (e.g. “plural” to refer to the third-person singular inflection <samp>-s</samp>) or are counterintuitive (e.g. “simple starter”).
+Phrasing resources often misuse linguistic terminology (e.g. use “plural” to refer to the third-person *singular* inflection <samp>-s</samp>) or are counterintuitive (e.g. “simple form”).
 Using mainstream linguistic terminology helps understand the reasons behind the system’s design.
 The algorithm itself should be based on linguistic principles.
-Something like do-support should really not need to be documented in a table, since the use of do-support should already be intuitive to the user.
+Something like [do-support](https://en.wikipedia.org/wiki/Do-support) should really not need to be documented in a table, since the use of do-support should already be intuitive to the user.

-While tables of starters and enders are useful, tables of phrase structures but hard to remember.
+While tables of starters and enders are useful, tables of phrase structures are hard to remember.
-Iconic and pictorial diagrams (not just infographics) would be most helpful for visual learners.
+Iconic and pictorial diagrams (not just infographic – information spatially arranged into a graphic) would be most helpful for visual learners.

-### Eventual convergence through divergence
+### Eventual convergence through experimentation and divergence

 Paradoxically, the ultimate end goal of this project is not for each user to customize and tweak their phrasing system or design their own,